cydriclopez/go-static-server/README.md

 :
 ```

 I hope this has been helpful.
-I hope I got to share with you that a Go static server is a useful base for the eventual development into our webapp serer.
+I hope I got to share with you that a Go static server is a useful base for the eventual development into our webapp server.

 Happy coding! 😊